Gay Cambodia Travel is Full of Surprises!

 Sihanoukvillehas been called the "Puerto Vallarta of fifty years ago."
 There are three magnificent beaches and several good hotels, including a world-class resort.

 The sleepy town of Kep Sur Mer("Kep by the sea"), near the Vietnamese border, and nearby Bokor National Park, are among the most fascinating places you may ever visit.
-In addition to a completely unspoiled forest you can see Cambodia's "twentieth century ruins."
+In addition to a completely unspoiled old growth forest that spans three temperature zones, you can see Cambodia's "twentieth century ruins."

 The Great Eastern Circletakes you to the Cambodia's northeast, visiting Mondul Kiri and Renatakiri.
 A little hiking is involved but you will be rewarded with a vast landscape of spectacular natural beauty, ethnic minority villages, waterfalls and elephants.
 This region gets very few visitors, so you probably will not see a tour bus anywhere.